uesseu/chainiter/README.md

 arg(self, func:Callable, *args:Any, **kwargs:Any) -> Any
 ```

-Use ChainIter object as argument.
+Use ChainIter object as arguments of function.
 It is same as func(*ChainIter, *args, **kwargs)

 #### Parameters